 Adding Instant Comments to PDFs on Android

-As of PSPDFKit 7 for Android, PSPDFKit provides user interface components for viewing, adding, and deleting comments in PDF documents.
-This feature, Instant Comments, is available only if you’re using PSPDFKit Instant.
+As of PSPDFKit 7 for Android, PSPDFKit provides user interface (UI) components for viewing, adding, and deleting comments in PDF documents.
+This component, Instant Comments, is available only if you’re using PSPDFKit Instant.

-You can use Instant Comments to build collaborative workflows where multiple users can discuss specific sections of a document without ever leaving the viewer.
-They receive updates in real time thanks to our PSPDFKit Instant engine.
+You can use comments to build collaborative workflows where multiple users can discuss specific sections of a document without leaving the viewer.
+The PSPDFKit Instant engine allows users to receive updates in real time.

-Instant Comments is a separate component in your PSPDFKit license.
-Without this feature included in your license, your app won’t be able to view, search, or add comments.
-Please contact our sales team to add this feature to your license.
+Comments require a separate component in your PSPDFKit license.
+Without this included in your license, your app won’t be able to view, search, or add comments.
+Please contact our Sales team to add comments to your license.

-Before continuing, let’s first define some terminology as it relates to Instant Comments:
+Before continuing, it’s helpful to first define some terminology as it relates to comments:

 root annotation — This is the annotation to which all the comments in a single thread are linked.